Trace Route using the TRACERT command at a command line prompt

 E.g. tracert www.swcs.com.au

-The program will run 3 tests displaying the time it takes to make a round trip between each router hop, in the journey from your computer to the destination computer.
-Sum the router hops to see an approximate time to reach and return from your destination.
+The program will run 3 tests per hop, displaying the time it takes to make a round trip from your computer to each destination router.

 Time is measured in milliseconds i.e. one-thousandth of a second.